pragmint/open-practices/practices/automate-database-migrations.md

 ## Nuance

 ### Version Control Integration
-Integrating automatic database migrations with version control systems is crucial for tracking and coordinating changes among team members.
+Integrating automatic database (db) migrations with version control systems is crucial for tracking and coordinating changes among team members.
 This ensures that every modification to the database schema is documented, reviewed, and synchronized with the corresponding application code changes, enhancing collaboration and minimizing conflicts.
+It is also preferred to have the migration scripts live in the same repository as the application code that operates on that database (assuming there is only one application that serves this role for that particular db/table/whatever).
+Doing this ensures the assumptions that the application makes of the db schema are correct and up to date.

 ### Data Transformation and Migration
 In addition to schema changes, migrations might involve transforming existing data or migrating data between tables or formats.
 These operations can be complex and risk data integrity, requiring thorough testing and validation to ensure accuracy and completeness.
 Generally speaking, it is best practice to avoid breaking schema changes by adding new tables/columns as they're needed and deleting old ones only after ensuring they're no longer necessary.
 It can be tempting to simply update a column in place, which can introduce timing issues during deployments and/or integrity issues during rollbacks.